Omicron v. delta: Battle of coronavirus mutants is critical - NewsBreak

 The new variant rapidly moved South Africa from a period of low transmission, averaging less than 200 new cases per day in mid-November, to more than 16,000 per day over the weekend.
 Omicron accounts for more than 90% of the new cases in Gauteng province, the epicenter of the new wave, according to experts.
 The new variant is rapidly spreading and achieving dominance in South Africa’s eight other provinces.

-“The virus is spreading extraordinarily fast,” said Willem Hanekom, director of the Africa Health Research Institute.
+“The virus is spreading extraordinarily fast, very rapidly,” said Willem Hanekom, director of the Africa Health Research Institute.
 “If you look at the slopes of this wave that we’re in at the moment, it’s a much steeper slope than the first three waves that South Africa experienced.
-This indicates that it’s spreading fast and it may therefore be a very transmissible virus.”
+This indicates that it’s spreading fast and it may therefore be a very transmissible virus, which is what is being predicted.”

 But Hanekom, who is also co-chair the South African COVID-19 Variants Research Consortium, said South Africa had such low numbers of delta cases when omicron emerged, “I don’t think we can say” it out-competed delta.